IBM/kubernetes-networking/docs/ingress-alb.md

 Ingress consists of **three components**:

-* Ingress resources
+* Ingress resources,
-* Application load balancers (ALBs)
+* Application load balancers (ALBs),
 * A load balancer to handle incoming requests across zones.

-Classic clusters have a the multizone load balancer (MZLB) , VPC clusters have a VPC load balancer in your VPC.

 To expose an app with Ingress, create a Kubernetes service of type `LoadBalancer` and register this Service with Ingress by defining an Ingress resource.
 One Ingress resource is required per namespace where you have apps that you want to expose.

 The Ingress resource is a Kubernetes resource that defines the rules for how to route incoming requests for apps.
 The Ingress resource also specifies the path to your app services.
 When you created a standard IKS cluster, an Ingress subdomain is already registered by default for your cluster.
 The paths to your app services are appended to the public route.

 In a standard cluster on IKS, the Ingress Application Load Balancer (ALB) is a layer 7 (L7) load balancer which implements the [`NGINX` Ingress controller](https://docs.nginx.com/nginx-controller/).
-A layer 4 (L4) LoadBalancer service exposes the ALB so that the ALB can receive external requests to your cluster.
-The ALB routes requests to app pods in your cluster based on distinguishing L7 protocol characteristics, such as HTTP request headers.

 In a [Red Hat OpenShift Kubernetes Service (ROKS) cluster](https://cloud.ibm.com/docs/openshift?topic=openshift-ingress-about-roks4), the router is a layer 7 load balancer which implements an [`HAProxy` Ingress controller](https://github.com/haproxytech/kubernetes-ingress).